 - Separate phosphorylation products with IEC.

-- Conformational heterogeneity (using DLS): oligomerization, aggregation, denaturation.
+- Conformational heterogeneity (using dynamic light scattering): oligomerization, aggregation, denaturation.

 - Change pH, temperature or add salt.

 - Protein modification (site directed mutagenesis).

 - Contamination of the sample with small molecules.
 Ions remaining from former purification steps can be responsible for irreproducibility in the crystallization results, or salt crystals.